michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

-# Simple Trading Application
+# Testing of simple Trading application

-This is a simple trading application.
+This is basic test framework for simple trading application.

-Being a first draft, it uses an in-memory H2 database.
-Neither the schema, nor the data are explicitly created.
+Focus is on testing web service with REST API and other aspects in Java and Cucumber.

+SUT is stand-alone Java Spring Boot application with web REST API.
+There is model and controller, but no view.

 ## Required tools and libraries